Gordon Chree

 Chree was one of the live reporters at the Glasgow Airport attack for STV, ITV News, and CNN.

 Prior to STV, Chree worked for several commercial radio stations, including the now-defunct Edinburgh station Talk 107.

+Gordon is a regular at parkrun.
+In 2023-24 he became the first person to complete all Scottish parkruns in sequence (69 different parkruns in a row).
+His sequence of consecutive different parkruns sits at 89 (as of 10 August 2024).